timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

 First, I take short, on-the-fly notes about my thoughts, in real-time.
-These are the thoughts that arise in a 'disrupting' manner--- thoughts that are not focused the specific task being done.
+These are the thoughts that arise in a 'disrupting' manner--- thoughts that are not focused the specific task you are doing.
 Such on-the-fly notes are typically (though not always) unstructured.